Dharan-kumar/rpi_diff_hw_control/README.md

 ## Acknowledgements
 This package uses the Pigpio library for GPIO control of Rasberry Pi.
-Inspired by various open-source GPIO control projects for Raspberry Pi and also arduio_diff_drive package for ros2_control hardware interface implementation.
+Inspired by various open-source GPIO control projects for Raspberry Pi and also diffdrive_arduino package for ros2_control hardware interface implementation.

 I hope this README should provide clear and comprehensive instructions for users to understand, install, and use my **rpi_diff_drive** package for ros2_control hardware implementation on Raspberry Pi.